 Modern Retailing in India is now the world's hottest retail destination where true retail revolution is taking shape in the form of modern food retailing, super market chains, hyper market and cash & carry concepts.
 All these are creating waves in the Indian corporate sector.

 With over 300 million middle and higher income population, India is the world's 2nd largest consumer base and fastest growing retail destination.
 Fresh fruits, vegetables & food intake are increasing and contribute 13% of total organized retail that offers significant scope for investment in all related sectors.
-A huge domestic market supports high quality export oriented F & V production & value addition by providing a unique competitive edge.
-India, China and Pakistan along with other countries of the region makes South Asia , the world's largest market.
+A huge domestic market supports high quality export oriented Fruit & Vegetable production and value addition by providing a unique competitive edge.
+India, China and Pakistan along with other countries of the region make South Asia as the world's largest market.

-Therefore, 6th International Horti Expo 2014 will be an eye opener to the farmers and other stake holders of every segment of agriculture and allied activities who want to expand and diversify their activities.
+Thus, 7th International Horti Expo 2015 will be an eye opener to the farmers, industry people and other stake holders of every segment of agriculture and horticulture who want to expand and diversify their activities.